cloudmesh/cloudmesh-manual/docs-source/source/installation/install.rst

 the items explained before you install.
 Do not just paste and copy text in your terminal and execute it as it could have unexpected consequences.

-.. warning:: At this time we do not recommend the conda install, as the conda
-             packages are outdated.

 Prerequisites
 -------------